ChrisMarshallNY/ITCB-master/01-CBCentralManagerDelegate/README.md

 ##### Receiving the Answer

 Finally, we need to get the answer from the Peripheral.

-I have chosen to use "Notify" as the method for the Peripheral to deliver its answer.

-There's two main ways to get the answer from the Peripheral: "Read" or "Notify".

-###### Read

-When we Read (using the [`CBPeripheral.readValue(for:)`](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518759-readvalue) method), the Central is in charge of the timing.
-It tells the Peripheral to update the Characteristic value *at the time the call is made*.

-###### Notify

-When we tell the Peripheral to set the Notify Flag on the Characteristic, we ask the Peripheral to let us know when it changes the value of that Characteristic.

-This is done by calling the [`CBPeripheral.setNotifyValue(_:, for:)`](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518949-setnotifyvalue) method.

-**BOTH OF THESE METHODS WILL RESULT IN THE [`CBPeripheralDelegate.peripheral(_:didUpdateValueFor:error:)`](https://developer.apple.com/documentation/corebluetooth/cbperipheraldelegate/1518708-peripheral) CALLBACK BEING MADE**

-The difference is *when* the callback is made.

-I have chosen to use the "Notify" method, so, if you remember, we called [`CBPeripheral.setNotifyValue(_:, for:)`](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518949-setnotifyvalue) in the [`sendQuestion(_:)`](https://github.com/LittleGreenViper/ITCB/blob/17ce8ea46e54761a0602e20a2749a8558740ff0f/02-CBPeripheralDelegate/SDK-src/src/internal/ITCB_SDK_Central_internal_Callbacks.swift#L81) method, above.

 So, finally, after the write confirmation callback, add the following code: